8ear/docker-logagent/README.md

 - graygelf

-You can find this container: https://hub.docker.com/r/8ear/logagent
+You can find the container: https://hub.docker.com/r/8ear/logagent

 ## Documentation
-original documentation of logagent you can find here:
+Original documentation of logagent you can find here:
 - https://sematext.com/docs/logagent/output-plugin-gelf/